FlipperPA/django-dep-default-project/README.md

 ```
 myproject/
     manage.py
+    requirements.txt
     config/
+        settings.py
         urls.py
         wsgi.py
-        settings/
-            base.py
-    requirements/
-        base.txt
     app1/
     app2/
 ```

 This has several advantages.
-First, configuration files will always be in a `config` subdirectory, with a settings subdirectory underneath it.
+First, configuration files will always be in a `config` subdirectory.
 Explaining to newcomers that the `config.urls` is the root of your URLs has made a lot more sense to newcomers since I have started using this project layout.

-While requirements files aren't necessarily part of a first time experience, it gives an opportunity for learning by introspection as well.
-Let's create a `requirements/base.txt` file with a single line, `Django==X.Y.Z`.
+While a requirements file isn't necessarily part of a first time experience, it gives an opportunity for learning by introspection as well.
+Let's create a `requirements.txt` file with a single line, `Django==X.Y.Z`, so when a newcomer sees references to a requirements file, there is something to find.

 ### Valuable Real Estate: The "It Worked!" page